jamesthomasonjr/Inscriptus/README.md

 ## Todo

 * ~~Switch to PHP~~
+* Display index
 * Get pages by slug
 * Get posts by slug
 * Get users by name
+* Get pages by user
+* Get posts by user
 * Create HMAC Authenticator
 * Create new page
 * Create new post